Express middleware

 - middleware

-Learn how to write your own Express middleware to do logging, authentication and error-handling.
+Learn how to write your own Express middleware to do logging and authentication.

 Middleware